Board Term: Jan. 1, 2015 - Jan. 1, 2019

 During her tenure on the board, Hardy, a Republican, has served on all three of the board's committees.
 She currently serves as chair of the board's Committee on School Finance/Permanent School Fund, which oversees the Permanent School Fund, the nation's

-largest education endowment, as well as some funding and auditing policies.
+largest education endowment.
+The committee also oversees some funding and auditing policies.

-Hardy is also currently a member of the Ad Hoc Committee on the Long-Range Plan for Public Education.
+Hardy also served on the Ad Hoc Committee on the Long-Range Plan for Public Education.
 She previously served as vice chair of the board's Committee on School Finance/Permanent School Fund.
 She has also been a member of the Committee on Instruction and Committee on School Initiatives.

 Hardy is presently a part-time instructional specialist in the Weatherford Independent School District in Weatherford.
 For five years she served the district as the Social Studies Coordinator.
 Previously, she taught high school world history and world geography for 30 years at Castleberry High School in Fort Worth.